 Protect Your Online Accounts with 2-Factor Authentication

 Although having strong password works in many cases, but that isn’t enough, also.
 If nothing works, 2-Factor authentication method is your ultimate guardian.
 Well, this isn’t particularly about securing your Android device, but it’s the fail-safe switch.
 So, even if your device has been compromised, no one can access your email or social account if you have enabled 2-Factor authentication for it.

 Protect Your Files

 Assuming that your device has been compromised, your files can be wiped or misused.
-In order to overcome any of the situation mentioned, you could have a backup of your files on a secure cloud storage like Google Drive, Box, Dropbox etc and delete the files from your physical storage device (if possible).
+To overcome any of the situation mentioned, you could have a backup of your files on a secure cloud storage like Google Drive, Box, Dropbox, etc. and delete the files from your physical storage device (if possible).

 The Pro Review from TechReviewPro

 Security is something which can never be guaranteed but can be implemented easily on your Android device.
 It isn’t a rocket science.
-Supposing that you have taken all the above mentioned measures, you can peacefully enjoy the pleasant weather outside!
+Supposing that you have taken all the measures as mentioned above, you can peacefully enjoy the pleasant weather outside!
 Although, you have to keep an eye out for trending security threats so that you can tackle them before they hit your Android device.

 What security measures you take to secure your Android device?
 Do let us know using the comment box below.